habiba-furany/habiba-furany/README.md

 </p>

 ---
+##🚀 Featured Projects

-# 🚀 Asteroid Diameter Prediction
+# ☄️ Asteroid Diameter Prediction

 **Description:**
 A complete regression pipeline that includes data cleaning, feature engineering, scaling, and comparison of multiple ML models to identify the best-performing approach.